Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Don’t drive until your doctor says it’s OK.
 And never drive while taking opioid pain medicine.

 Wear the support stockings you were given in the hospital.
 Wear them for 24 hours a day for 3 to 4 week(s).

 To relieve discomfort at night, get up and move around.

 Tell all your healthcare providers—including your dentist—about your artificial joint before any procedure.
 You may need to take antibiotics before dental work and other medical procedures to reduce the risk of infection.

 Arrange to have your staples removed 2 week(s) after surgery.
 The staples were used to close the skin incision.

 Check your incision daily for redness, swelling, tenderness, or drainage.

-Avoid infection by washing your hands often.
-If an infection occurs, it will need to be treated immediately.
-So call your doctor right away if you think you may have an infection.
+Prevent infection by washing your hands often.
+If an infection occurs, it will need to be treated right away.
+Call your doctor right away if you think you may have an infection.
 Symptoms include a fever or an incision that leaks white, green, or yellow fluid.

-Avoid soaking your incision in water (no hot tubs, bathtubs, swimming pools) until your doctor says it’s OK.
+Don't soak your incision in water until your doctor says it’s OK.
+This means no hot tubs, bathtubs, or swimming pools.

 Wait 5 to 7 days after your surgery to start showering.
 Then shower as needed.
 Carefully wash your incision with soap and water.
 Gently pat it dry.
 Don’t rub the incision, or apply creams or lotions to it.
 And to avoid falling when showering, sit on a shower stool.

 Don’t sit for more than 30 to 45 minutes at a time.

 Use chairs with arms, and sit with your knees slightly lower than your hips.
 Don’t sit on low or sagging chairs or couches.